yzgyyang/stuff/BeagleBone_FreeBSD_SPI_Setup.md

 No programming is required at this moment, as FreeBSD provides us with the  [gpioctl(8)](https://www.freebsd.org/cgi/man.cgi?query=gpioctl&sektion=8) utility which could be used to list available pins and manage GPIO pins from userland.

-First let's list all the available pins defined by device /dev/gpioc0:
+Let's list all the available pins defined by device /dev/gpioc0:
 ```bash
 $ gpioctl -f /dev/gpioc0 -l
 ```